-- commercializing our diagnostic test products and Acuitas MDRO and Acuitas Lighthouse bioinformatics services and developing rapid molecular diagnostic products and services; - · developing, presenting and publishing additional clinical and economic utility data intended to increase clinician adoption of our current - and future products and services, including the efficacy of use of our products in MDRO surveillance activities; - expansion of our operating capabilities; - · maintenance, expansion and protection of our intellectual property portfolio and trade secrets; - · future clinical trials; - expansion of the size and geographic reach of our sales force and our marketing capabilities to commercialize potential future products and services; and - continued focus on recruiting and retaining our quality assurance and compliance personnel and activities.
+- · commercializing our diagnostic test products and Acuitas MDRO and Acuitas Lighthouse bioinformatics services and developing rapid molecular diagnostic products and services; - developing, presenting and publishing additional clinical and economic utility data intended to increase clinician adoption of our current and future products and services, including the efficacy of use of our products in MDRO surveillance activities; - expansion of our operating capabilities; - · maintenance, expansion and protection of our intellectual property portfolio and trade secrets; - · future clinical trials; - expansion of the size and geographic reach of our sales force and our marketing capabilities to commercialize potential future products and services; and - · continued focus on recruiting and retaining our quality assurance and compliance personnel and activities.

 Even if we achieve significant revenues, we may not become profitable, and even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain consistently profitable could adversely affect the market price of our common stock and could significantly impair our ability to raise capital, expand our business or continue to pursue our growth strategy.
-We anticipate that our current capital is sufficient to fund our operations into the second quarter of 2016.
-Once the May 2016 financing is closed, cash on hand, plus the net proceeds from the May 2016 financing, will be sufficient to fund operations into the first quarter of 2017.
+The Company believes that current cash on hand will be sufficient to fund operations into the first quarter of 2017.
 We have no committed sources of capital and may find it difficult to raise money on terms favorable to us or at all.
 The failure to obtain sufficient capital to support our operations could have an adverse effect on our business, financial condition and results of operations.